andrewdyer/vite-react-app-template/CONTRIBUTING.md

 To maintain code quality and consistency, please follow these guidelines:

 - Run `yarn prettier` to format code using Prettier and `yarn lint` for linting with ESLint.
-- Organize imports into clearly separated groups, following this order: React imports, third-party packages, app-level aliases, and local imports within the same module or folder.
+- Organize imports into clearly separated groups, following this order: React imports, third-party packages, app-level aliases, and local imports.
-- Arrange imports alphabetically by package name to improve readability within each group.
+- Arrange imports alphabetically by package name within each group to improve readability.

 ## Commit Guidelines